comharris/readme/docs/README.md

 - `"You won't get to where you're going if you stop to throw a rock at every dog that barks" - Winston Churchill.`

   An important reminder for me to not get bogged down in details, despite the dopamine hit of correcting a small error.

+# Values

+Values are deliberate choices defining our behavior.
+When facing complexity, uncertainty, or ambiguity (CUA) we determine our point of view and our actions through the lens of our values.
+Here are some I use:

+- **Minimize regret** - This is about making decisions from the perspective of being 80 years old and looking back.
+It helps highlight the difference between short term and long term priorities.

+- **Others-centered** - Putting yourself in the minds and contexts of other people to understand where they're coming from and how what you're doing affects them.
+I got this idea from [Mark Canlis](http://canlis.com/about/people/our-team/mark-canlis/) when he gave a talk about running a restaurant, and at some point there's going to be chaos and disaster and when it happens the one thing he wants his team to keep in mind is being "others-centered".